 Shalom Ya’ll offers a snapshot of MEC’s wine list curated by Mindy Cook, featuring Mediterranean coastal wines from Israel, Turkey, Italy and France with lots of rosé and bubbly.

-Designed by John Gorham with his team of local craftsmen, metal and wood workers, Shalom Y’all will be reminiscent of its sister restaurant Mediterranean Exploration Company.
+Designed by John Gorham with his team of local craftsmen, metal and wood workers, Shalom Y’all is reminiscent of its sister restaurant Mediterranean Exploration Company.

 Shalom Y’all is the 8th operation backed by Toro Bravo Inc. Restaurant Management and Design Group.